Do Not Buy List

 ——–

-If you must: for safer usage:
+If you must: tips for safer pesticide usage:

 It is better to avoid this minefield altogether and use natural (and cheaper) alternatives in the NCAP and PAN libraries (see our links page).
 But if you must use them, follow the rules below: